jenniferm4926/independent-study/entries/weekone.md

 2. EarSketch
-3###### What is it?
+###### What is it?
   * Is learning to code by making music.
+It is also a scripting language.It is a DAW (Digital Audio Workstation), which is a computer software for recording, editing, and playing digital audio files.
 It works with python and javascript files.
 It is interactive, and easy to see ones progress.
 You can share out your music with peers and concentrate on incorprating all the learned skills to witness your own creation.
 #### EarSketch Sandbox
 ```python
 #		python code